namannimmo10/emerald/readme.md

-My blog for Google Summer of Code 2020 with SymPy!
+My blog for Google Summer of Code 2020 with [sympy](https://github.com/sympy/sympy)!